damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 - There may be factors for users you may not know.
 - There may be work going on in a parallel effort which relates your idea.

-The issue opens the conversation.
+The issue opens the conversation, and you gain the benefits of collaboration from the start.

-## What's contained in the initial issue?
+## What's contained in the initial issue for a feature proposal?

 In the [contribution guide][contribution guide], we call these "feature proposals" rather than "feature requests".
 This is a subtle but important nuance.

-A request puts the onus on someone else to "fulfill" a request.
+A 'request' puts the onus on someone else to "fulfill" a request.
-Whereas a proposal puts the onus on the initial person writing the issue.
+Whereas a 'proposal' puts the onus on the initial person writing the issue.

 > Please keep feature proposals as small and simple as possible, complex ones might be edited to make them small and simple.
 > For changes in the interface, it can be helpful to create a mockup first.
 > If you want to create something yourself, consider opening an issue